 First, I rounded up everything I thought would look good down the middle of the table.

 I rounded up the white and green bottle trees.

 When I looked around for votives, I thought there were only the usual sliver ones.
 To my surprise I found green ones.
 A great add to the green color theme.

 The large center oval jar votive painted with raised white diamonds is reminiscent of snow crystals.
 With that at the middle point of the table, I added the white and green bottle trees with votives down the center trying to achieve balance.
 There was some readjustment of course.

 To finish off each place setting, I put a votive and white bottle tree centered on the placemat.

 Like nearly all of my tablescapes I share with you wonderful readers, we sat down together last night to share a meal.

 There were four of us last night with both girls.
 A real treat!
 They are busy with work and friends!
-Plus.
-Meg has her own home.
+Amy lives in NYC.
+Plus, Meg has her own home here.